 Introduction

-I have decided to convert the article into a GitHub Repo
+I have decided to also maintain this list as a project on the corresponding GitHub Repo page

 Inspiration